craftercms/docs/source/reference/modules/studio/configuration/project-policy-configuration.rst

    :label: Since
    :version: 4.0.0

-The project policy configuration file allows the user to configure conditions for content being added to the project (via uploads), such as minimum/maximum size of files, etc.
+The project policy configuration file allows the administrator to configure constraints for content being added to the project
+(via uploads), such as filename constraints, minimum/maximum size of files, permitted content types or file types (MIME-types), etc.

-*Note that the project policy does not apply to content created via the UI.*
+*Note that the project policy does not apply to content created directly on disk via the Git or APIs.*

 CrafterCMS supports the following project policies: